 The ongoing coronavirus pandemic has millions of small businesses on their last legs.
 Virtually all industries have been affected since they can’t serve customers when the entire US has been ordered to stay at home.
 The logical solution to an unexpected loss in revenue is a small business loan or business line of credit.
-But many traditional and non-traditional lenders have reportedly paused funding, or are only working with specific industries.
+But many traditional and non-traditional lenders have reportedly paused funding or are only working with specific industries.

 The SBA has launched two loan programs to help struggling businesses: Economic Injury Disaster Loans (EIDLs) and Paycheck Protection Loans.
 However, experienced business owners don’t just automatically pursue the most popular options.
-They do their research to make sure they are not missing out on something that’s even more advantageous and accessible.
+They do their research to ensure they are not missing out on something that’s even more advantageous and accessible.

 If you’re looking for business grants unrelated to coronavirus, you can jump to the following topics:

-- What are the Best Federal Business Grants?
+- What Are the Best Federal Business Grants?

-- What are the Best State Business Grants?
+- What Are the Best State Business Grants?

-- Which are the Best Local Business Grants?
+- Which Are the Best Local Business Grants?

 - What if I Can’t Qualify for a Small Business Grant?